nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 rawData.asCsvReader[Car](',', true).foreach(println _)
 ```

-Tabulate comes with a number of default implementations of [`RowDecoder`][RowDecoder] which can all be found in its
+Tabulate comes with a number of default implementations of [`RowDecoder`] which can all be found in its
 [companion object](/api/#tabulate.RowDecoder$).

 ## Parsing non-standard types